-We are obligated to pay to Syzygy Licensing, LLC ("Syzygy") a 4% royalty fee on future product sales up to an aggregate of \$1.0 million in royalties.
-Other than our facility lease of approximately \$18,600 per year, we have no other contractual obligations.
+We are obligated to pay to Syzygy Licensing, LLC ("Syzygy") a 4% royalty fee on future product sales up to an aggregate amount of \$1.0 million in royaltiesor until September 30, 2026, whichever occurs earlier.
+Other than our facility lease, of approximately \$18,600 per year, and our short-term note payable we have no other contractual obligations.